Koha-Community/kohadocs/en/source/02_administration.rst

 -  Show

 -  **Important**

-          Requires that the `OpacAuthorities <#OpacAuthorities>`__
+      Requires that the :ref:`OpacAuthorities`
       preference is set to 'Allow'

 Description:

 -  When patrons search your authority file via the OPAC they will see all authorities in your system even if you don't have them linked to any bibliographic records.
 This preference lets you determine what the default behavior is when searching authorities via the OPAC.
 If you choose 'Do not show' it will only show patrons authority records that are linked to bib records in the search results.
 Otherwise the system will show all authority records even if they aren't linked to records.

-`OpacStarRatings <#OpacStarRatings>`__
+.. _opacstarratings-label:

+OpacStarRatings
 ''''''''''''''''''''''''''''''''''''''

 Default: no